Are you looking for fun things to do in Bude? This guide has over 15 activities for all ages!

 Fear not – there are plenty of surf schools in Bude.
 Here are three of the best, that are rated highly on TripAdvisor, Google and Facebook:

-- Big Blue Surf School charge £30 per person for group lessons, lessons running from 2.5-3 hours.
+- Big Blue Surf School charges £30 per person for group lessons, lessons running from 2.5-3 hours.
 They also offer specialised 1:1 surfing lessons for Autistic and Disabled People, costing £45 for 1.5 hours.

 - Bude Surfing Experience charge £35 for 2.5 – 3 hour group lessons.
 They also offer Stand Up Paddleboarding lessons (see below).